 Let us say we are interested in the marginal distribution for all of the variables X_i .
 In the worst case, the basic FI algorithm needs to be re-run on the order of N times to obtain all marginals of interest.
 Is there a more efficient way to perform the necessary computations?
 In this section we address the question whether there exist a distributed (asynchronous) algorithm equivalent or based on the same fundamental ideas.
-There is a parallel extension for exact methods, where this is of course the case in inference (e.q.,[17, 16, 12]).
+For exact inference, there are distributed algorithms to some extent related to variable elimination (e.g., [17, 16, 12]).
 Asynchronous algorithms also exist for fixed structure approximations (e.g., [13, 7, 14]).
 However, note that in the FI approximation, the result of eliminating one variable is not propagated symmetrically through the graph (neighbors), it depends on the factorization chosen; the underlying factor graph is dynamically modified, based on previous approximations to other parts of the graph; and different elimination orderings (optimal in some sense for a particular focusing variable) are used for computing the different marginals.
 Thus, it is not clear for example, what data structure fits the underlying algorithm, what information or quantities a node should transfer to another, and if the overall algorithm allows for quantities to be stored efficiently, e.g., locally.